Things New and Old

 Can there ever be a Christ or heaven in a partial state progressing towards completion???????
 Is Christ or heaven ever in a state of progress???????

 - This is a plain and simple description of the progression of the revelation of God.
 The revelation of God was given progressively (in clarity) and cumulatively (in quantity) until it was completed.
-The revelation of God was in the process of coming to perfection/completion by the completing of the Holy Scripture.
+The revelation of God was in the process of coming to perfection/completion by the completion of the Holy Scripture.
 Rev 22:18-

 c. "we know in part and we prophesy in part" :

 - before "that which is perfect has come", this is the manner of God's revelation.
 The complete Bible did not drop down from heaven.
 Nor was it given in parts through just one prophet.
-It was given in many parts (installments) through many different prophets. cp Heb 1:1.
+It was given in many parts (instalments) through many different prophets. cp Heb 1:1.
 So also was the NT scripture.
-No one had a complete knowledge, each was given a part of the divine revelation.
+No one had complete knowledge, each was given a part of the divine revelation.
 Combined together, they will finally have the complete/perfect whole.

 - When apostle Paul was writing the epistle to the Corinthian believers, the OT Scripture was already completed, but the NT Scripture was being revealed.
 It was also given progressively and cumulatively, given in parts through various different people, apostle Paul being one of them.
 All of them could only know in part and prophesy in part.

 - But once "that which is perfect has come" - once we have the completed revelation of God inscripturated, then the completed revelation of God has come.
 That which is perfect has come.
 Knowing in part and prophesying in part have fulfilled their divine purposes.
-The part-ial manner of revelation, in the process of time has brought in the completed manner of revelation - the completed Holy Scripture. cp 2Tim 3:16-17.
+The part-ial manner of revelation, in the process of time, has brought in the completed manner of revelation - the completed Holy Scripture. cp 2Tim 3:16-17.

 - When the partial has served its purpose of bringing in the completed, the partial is abolished forever.